 To do this we use an illustrative exemplar case study of qualitative research into patients' experiences of medicines adherence to demonstrate the use of theory 'in action' in research.
 This exemplar research sought to explore patients' understandings of medicines and the effects of these understandings on medicines use.
-Existing research on medicines adherence has highlighted that approximately 50% of patients do not take prescribed medication as directed by their practitioners.
-Poor adherence to medications can result in poorer health outcomes, economic loss, increased health systems costs and increased morbidity and mortality.
-Current theoretical models of medication adherence disproportionately emphasise the identification of barriers and facilitators to adherence, targeting specific observable factors such as age9, sex10, ethnicity11, and cognitive impairment12 yet fail to address the complex social worlds where decisions about medication use are actually made.
+Existing research on medicines adherence has highlighted that approximately 50% of patients do not take prescribed medication as directed by their practitioners.7 Poor adherence to medications can result in poorer health outcomes, economic loss, increased health systems costs and increased morbidity and mortality.8 Current theoretical models of medication adherence disproportionately emphasise the identification of barriers and facilitators to adherence, targeting specific observable factors such as age, 7 sex, 9 ethnicity 10 and cognitive impairment 11 yet fail to address the complex social worlds where decisions about medication use are actually made.

-Using smaller sample sizes to obtain rich data, qualitative approaches foreground lived experiences of medicines use.
-13,14 Within this paradigm, medicines non-adherence is not a simplistic case of variables, barriers and facilitators but is acknowledged as stemming from multiple social, cultural, familial and economic factors.
-Though these factors may appear irrational to healthcare practitioners, 15 qualitative research has repeatedly demonstrated rational decision-making processes underlying intentional non-adherence.
-16
+Using smaller sample sizes to obtain rich data, qualitative approaches foreground lived experiences of medicines use. ^{12,13} Within this paradigm, medicine non-adherence is not a simplistic case of variables, barriers and facilitators but is acknowledged as stemming from multiple social, cultural, familial and economic factors.
+Although these factors may appear irrational to healthcare practitioners, 14 qualitative research has repeatedly demonstrated rational decision-making processes underlying intentional non-adherence.
+15

 To understand the social dimensions of medicines use decisions, we collected rich qualitative data from chronically ill patients about their experiences of medicines use and their reflections on adherence interventions.
-To gather this data, APR, a registered UK pharmacist, conducted interviews and focus groups with 57 adults (≥18 years old) who had been prescribed medicines for long-term conditions (diabetes, chronic obstructive pulmonary disorder, cancer, gout and cardiovascular disease) in the last six months.
+To gather this data, APR, a registered UK pharmacist, conducted interviews and focus groups with 57 adults (≥18 years old) who had been prescribed medicines for long-term conditions (diabetes, chronic obstructive pulmonary disorder, cancer, gout and cardiovascular disease) in the last 6 months.
 These disease groups were chosen to provide a range of experiences of illnesses with different symptomatic profiles.

-The findings of the study were two-fold.
+The findings of the study were twofold.
 Firstly, insights into patients' lived experiences of medicines adherence identified that the experience of adherence was shared across disease groups.
-Participants' decisions about medicines use were informed by the triangulation of diverse information from both formal and informal sources including doctors, pharmacists, nurses, friends and family, and the internet.
+Participants' decisions about medicines use were informed by the triangulation of diverse information from both formal and informal sources including doctors, pharmacists, nurses, friends and family and the internet.
 Moreover, use behaviours were linked to existing beliefs about, or inclinations towards, medicines use in general; participants who were suspicious of medicines or concerned about their ubiquity avoided medicines use.